NWWayward/NWWayward.github.io/_orgs/Vagabonds.md

 Effect: Anytime a Bleed status is reduced within this technique’s Area, Blood Points are added to the battlefield equal to the amount it is reduced.
 This has no maximum, and does increase its own Area accordingly.

 Anyone within this technique’s area, except the user, gains a Bleed status automatically of (your RES/20).
-This bleed may not be reduced while in the area.
+This Bleed may not be increased or reduced below this value while in the area.

-While within the technique’s Area, Ketsuryugan and Ketsuton Genjutsu considers targets based off of their highest Bleed status attained while they were in this jutsu's area (rather than their current highest Bleed status).
+While within the technique’s Area, Ketsuton's Genjutsu effects considers targets based off of their highest Bleed status attained while they were in this jutsu's area (rather than their current highest Bleed status).
 If someone leaves and re-enters this jutsu's area, then this effect is reset to their new highest Bleed, even if it was lower than before.

 ## Souma no Ko